Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Implications</dt>
       <dd>
          This rule can be tested automatically and an example of the test is included in the automatic tests on <a href="https://developer.overheid.nl/">developer.overheid.nl</a>.
-The specific tests are published in the [[ADR-Validator]] repository.
+The specific tests are published in the [[?ADR-Validator]] repository.
       </dd>
       <dt>How to test</dt>
       <dd>